dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_notes.md

 ##### Dead-zone:

 It is used to all directions, so it isn't divided by 2.
-It behaves like a circular dead-zone.
+It behaves like a radial dead-zone.
 Changing it as big as a half axis range, produces a circular d-pad style behavior.
+The default values for Joy-Con translates to ~15% and ~10% for Pro controller.

 ##### Range ratio: